 Who we are…

 Laura, Steph, and Chris met in Minneapolis while teaching improv at HUGE Theater in 2024.
-All with a collective vision for building a stronger community and sharing their love of improv with the city, they decided to come together and develop curriculum to teach long-form improvisation in Minneapolis.
+All with a collective vision for building a stronger community and sharing their love of improv with the cities, they decided to come together and develop curriculum to teach long-form improvisation in Minneapolis.
+After a successful year they met Bradley, who shared this vision, and became a part of the VGI team.

-We believe improv is for everyone.
+We believe improv is for everyone, and build an inclusive space where we celebrate LGBTQ+, BIPOC, and all members of our community.
 While making our classes accessible and safe, we also want to push our students to learn the tools and skills to do Very Good Improv.

 Laura Berger